ExpeditionRPG/expedition/README.md

 npm run test
 ```

-This runs the unit tests defined in the `app/test` directory through [web-component-tester](https://github.com/Polymer/web-component-tester).
+This runs the unit tests defined in the `app/test` directory.

 Tests require Java 7 or higher.
 To update Java go to http://www.oracle.com/technetwork/java/javase/downloads/index.html and download ***JDK*** and install it.